 A "bug" is an error in coding.
 Writing code is not a trivial task as developers have mental models as to how their code should work.
-In addition, they test their code with thousands of data points; however, sometimes they don't account for every possible combination of data that their code can encounter.
+Also, they test their code with thousands of data points; however, sometimes they don't account for every possible combination of data that their code can encounter.
 When code does not produce correct results given a legal set of input data, that's a bug.

-A "glitch" is an unexpected condition that code was never expected to handle, because neither the code nor the specification called for it.
+A "glitch" is an unexpected condition that code was never expected to handle because neither the code nor the specification called for it.
 For example, a glitch can be the result of a power hiccup that garbled the data sent to the code.
 The good thing about a glitch is that a system reboot often fixes the problem, and it is unlikely that the anomalous set of data that lead to the problem will ever be seen again.

 An "enhancement" is a request to have software do something that it currently does not do.
 Enhancements are normally handled by additions to specifications.

 So when the FAA deploys an update that leads to an almost-nationwide shutdown of air travel, it was probably an error or bug, not a glitch.
-As an another example, when Obamacare was first launched, and a greater number of people visited the website than expected, that's poor planning, not a glitch.
+As another example, when Obamacare was first launched, and a greater number of people visited the website than expected, that's poor planning, not a glitch.
 That's a defect because the Obamacare website specification didn't define the correct volume of web traffic the system should have expected.

 The irony of the term "bug" is that according to lore, it originated when a moth entered an early computer system and caused a problem.
 Now that's actually a glitch.
 People who write specifications and developers who write code don't normally expect to account for the use case of when a moth gets into the hardware.